-- · preventing the violation of competition; - agreements, decisions and concerted practices that have as their purpose or effect the prevention, restriction or distortion of competition, which are are, in principle, deemed illegal (Competition Law, article 4); and - any abuse on the part of one or more undertakings, individually or through joint agreements or practices, of a dominant position in a market for goods or services, which is also unlawful and prohibited (Competition Law, article 6).
+- · preventing the violation of competition; - agreements, decisions and concerted practices that have as their purpose or effect the prevention, restriction or distortion of competition, which are, in principle, deemed illegal (Competition Law, article 4); and - any abuse on the part of one or more undertakings, individually or through joint agreements or practices, of a dominant position in a market for goods or services, which is also unlawful and prohibited (Competition Law, article 6).

 Undertakings and associations of undertakings condemned by the board for violating articles 4 and 6 of the Competition Law may be given administrative fines of up to 10 per cent of their Turkish turnover generated in the financial year preceding the date of the fining decision (or, if this is not calculable, in the financial year nearest the date of the fining decision).
 Employees or members of the executive bodies of the undertakings or association of undertakings that had a determining effect on the creation of the violation would also be fined up to 5 per cent of the fine imposed on the undertaking or association of undertaking.
 The Competition Board may also order structural or behavioural remedies, or both, to protect competition and restore it to its state before the violation.
-The Competition Authority launched a total of 230 investigations in the past 17 years.
-Sectors that are most investigated are as follows:
+The Competition Authority launched a total of 250 investigations in the past 18 years.
+The sectors that are most investigated include: transportation; nutrition; agriculture; food and beverages; construction materials; and pharmaceuticals and health-care services or products.